iLert/docs/user-administration/two-factor-authentication-mfa.md

 ---
 description: >-
-  Two improve your account's security, iLert suggests that you setup two-factor authentication for it.
+  Two improve your account's security, ilert suggests that you setup two-factor authentication for it.
 We especially encourage Account owners or Admins to use MFA.
 ---

 # 🔐 Two-factor authentication / MFA

-iLert supports two-factor authentication setups for every user account, unrelated to the purchased subscription plan.
+ilert supports two-factor authentication setups for every user account, unrelated to the purchased subscription plan.
 You may activate multiple 2FA methods e.g. authenticator app as backup for your U2F device.

 ## Two-factor methods